ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 2. `aria-posinset` - determines the current position of the list items.
 3. `aria-setsize` - determines the actual length of the current list options.

-The `nimble-rich-text-user-mention-view` will have the `aria-label` attribute containing the name of the user that is stored as a text content in the same span element.
+_`nimble-rich-text-user-mention-view`_

+The `nimble-rich-text-user-mention-view` will not have any specific `roles` or `aria-*` attributes to differentiate `@mention` node with other texts in the editor or viewer.

+_Future Scope_:

+If the `nimble-rich-text-user-mention-view` has the ability to show more information about the user by showing a tooltip by clicking on the node, then it should probably use a `button` or `link` role to specify its difference from other nodes.
+Also, having ARIA attribute like `aria-labelledby` to mention the user detail which is not displayed in the UI when the feature to show a tooltip is enabled.

 ## Open Issues